cckinwest/work-day-scheduler/README.md

 ### Extra feature

 The header contains a datepicker.
 By clicking it, a calender is popped out.
 The work-day-schedule for the date selected in the calender will be generated.
 Finally there is a clear button which can delete all the records saved.

+When a task is added to the time-block, press the button to save, then the button will change to edit mode and the textarea is locked.
+Press the button again to unlock and the button will change back to save.